コンテンツにスキップ

 And Beethoven's music!

-A tremendous creative drive that always seeks newness, and the suffering that comes with it.
+A tremendous creative drive that always seeks something new, and the anguish that comes with it.

-Although he likes cleanliness, he is not good at tidying up his room, and there is an anecdote that he has moved 60 times.
+Although he likes keeping things neat, he has a hard time tidying his room, and has moved 60 times.

-In other words, Beethoven was a man who lived a difficult life.
+In other words, Beethoven had a difficult life.

-That's why idealistic messages of peace, freedom, and solidarity never end up as pretty stories, but instead reach the hearts of people around the world as a vivid and more urgent ``light of hope.''
+That is why idealistic messages of peace, freedom, and solidarity are never just pretty words, but reach the hearts of people all over the world as a vivid and heartfelt "ray of hope."

-Introduction to the first movement, reminiscent of the beginning of the universe
+The introduction to the first movement is reminiscent of the beginning of the universe

-Is the second movement a dance of joy and pain?
+The second movement is a dance of joy and pain

-For me, for you, and for the world
+To me, to you, and to the world

-■Concert for youth Yokohama Symphony Orchestra 691st regular concert
+■Concert for Young People Yokohama Symphony Orchestra 691st Regular Concert

-Soprano Takashina Ayano / Alto Yanori Ri / Tenor Shohei Goda / Baritone Toshiki Takeuchi
+Soprano Takashina Ayano / Alto Yanatori Sato / Tenor Ushiroda Shohei / Baritone Takeuchi Toshiki

 Orchestra: Yokohama Symphony Orchestra